aaronsimca/aaronsimca/README.md

 - 👨‍💻 All of my projects are available at [(Github)](https://github.com/aaronsiim)

-- 🚀 Check out some of the NFTs I have earned [OpenSea.io](https://opensea.io/AaronSim)
+- 🚀 Check out some of the NFTs I have earned [OpenSea.io](https://opensea.io/AaronSim) or [OpenSea.io: EtherSiim](https://opensea.io/EtherSiim)

 - 💬 Ask me about **Web3 Full Stack** and technolgy underneath it.